geelen/glenmaddern.com/src/lib/articles/css-modules.md

 #### With CSS Modules

-The `composes` keyword is conceptually similar to `@extends` but works differently.
+The `composes` keyword is conceptually similar to `@extend` but works differently.
 To demonstrate, let's look at an example:

 ```css
 .common { /* font-sizes, padding, border-radius */ }